Comedy Central

-Comedy Central is an American cable channel owned by the MTV Entertainment Group sub-division of the Paramount Media Networks division of Paramount Skydance.
+Comedy Central is an American basic cable channel owned by the MTV Entertainment Group sub-division of the CBS Media Networks Corporation division of Paramount Skydance.
 Launched on April 1, 1991 and based in Manhattan, New York City, it broadcasts comedy programming in the form of original, licensed and syndicated television series, stand-up comedy specials, and feature films.
+The channel’s prime target demographic is more mature audiences.

 As of November 2023, Comedy Central is available to approximately 68 million pay television households in the United States, down from its 2011 peak of 99 million households.

 History

 1989–1991: The Comedy Channel and Ha!

 On November 15, 1989, Time-Life, the owners of HBO, launched The Comedy Channel as the first cable channel devoted exclusively to comedy-based programming.
-On April 1, 1990, Viacom (who owned MTV, VH1 and Nickelodeon) launched a rival channel called Ha! that featured reruns of situation comedies and some original sketch comedy.
+On April 1, 1990, Viacom (who owned MTV, VH1, Showtime and Nickelodeon) launched a rival channel called Ha! that featured reruns of situation comedies and some original sketch comedy.

 The Comedy Channel's programs were broadcast from the HBO Downtown Studios at 120 East 23rd Street in Manhattan.
 The format prior to the merger with Ha! included several original and unconventional programs such as Onion World with Rich Hall and Mystery Science Theater 3000, as well as laid-back variety/talk shows hosted by comedians, including The Sweet Life with Rachel Sweet, Night After Night with Allan Havey, Sports Monster, and The Higgins Boys and Gruber, the latter of whom performed sketches in between showings of vintage television series like Supercar, Clutch Cargo, and Lancelot Link, Secret Chimp.

 The standard format for The Comedy Channel's shows usually involved the various hosts introducing clips culled from the acts of stand-up comedians as well as classic comedies of the 1970s and 1980s, such as Young Frankenstein and Kentucky Fried Movie, presented in a style similar to music videos.
 In the early days, certain hours of the day when clips were shown without "host segments" were dubbed Short Attention Span Theater.
 In 1990, hosts under this title, Jon Stewart and Patty Rosborough, were introduced.
 Comedian Marc Maron also hosted the series.